tommitchelmore/tommitchelmore/README.md

   <p>Project Manager at <a href="https://iceline-hosting.com" target="_blank">Iceline Hosting</a></p>
 </div>

 I'm a third year student at the University of Southampton studying towards an Integrated Masters Degree (MEng) in Computer Science.
 I have proven experience within the web development industry and have expertise in Fullstack Development, Product Design and DevOps.
-I have worked as a Software Engineer, Systems Administrator, Research Associate and Customer Support Agent in previous roles.
+I have worked as a Software Engineer, Systems Administrator, Research Associate and Customer Support Operator in previous roles.

 ## Work Experience

 **Iceline Hosting** `Sep 2022 - Present`

 *Project Manager* - *Part Time*
- - Lead role in overseeing development of new products and services
+ - Lead role in development of new products, services and web pages.
  - Development of strategy, product specifications and design guidelines
  - Use of experience to make key archiectural and operational decisions
- - Training team members on React, NextJS and other related concepts
+ - Assisting team members in developing skills in ReactJS, Design, SEO and more
+ - Key milestones include the delivery of our <a href="https://iceline-hosting.com/">new website</a> in 01/23

 **Iceline Hosting** `Apr 2021 - Sep 2022`